sleepingcat4/inference-decoding/README.md

 `Graph Inference:` One of my favourite methods that uses `torch.compile()` to get fast inference speed while `use_cache` method is turned-on.
 [Use cache uses KVPress caching] While it shows fast results on Google colab, it was significantly slower on Leonardo.

+`Prompt Lookup:` Again one of my favourite methods and it had the most fastest inference speed of 1.21 seconds.

+I am excited to share more methods in the coming future as I find more.
+Including batch inference technique using Ray lib and continous batching.